Lifestyle Benefits: The Ultimate Guide

 Some of the information you’ll want to discover may include:

-• The stressors affecting their lives
+• Stressors affecting their lives

 • Their most important goals: health, finance, family, etc.

-• Their needs that aren’t being met
+• Needs that aren’t being met

-• The current benefits they value most
+• Current benefits they value most

 • The benefits they most desire